reponsekdz2/mahama-news-hub/README.md

 ### For Administrators (Admin Panel)

 A comprehensive, secure admin panel provides full control over the platform.

-The admin account can be accessed with email `` and password ``.
+**Note:** To access the admin panel, you must first assign the 'admin' role to a registered user.
+After creating an account, you can update the user's role directly in the database with the following SQL command:
+`UPDATE users SET role = 'admin' WHERE email = 'your-admin-email@example.com';`

 *   **Dashboard**: Get a high-level overview of site analytics, including user activity, engagement trends, top articles, and top categories.
 *   **Article Management**: A full CRUD (Create, Read, Update, Delete) interface for managing articles.
-The rich text editor allows for complex article creation.
+The rich text editor allows for complex article creation, **complete with image and video uploads**.
 *   **User Management**: View all users, manage their roles (User/Admin), and manually adjust their subscription status and duration.
 *   **Ad Campaign Management**: Create and manage advertising campaigns, setting budgets, timelines, and targeting specific content categories.
 *   **Advertisement Management**: Create, upload, and manage individual image/video ads and assign them to campaigns.